There are three main types of treatment for an enlarged prostate:

 Your hospital might not offer all of these types of surgery.
-And the options available to you may depend on the size of your prostate and any other health problems you have.
+The options available to you may depend on the size of your prostate and any other health problems you may have.
 Your doctor or nurse will discuss the advantages and disadvantages of each type of surgery they offer, to help you decide what is right for you.

 This is an operation to remove the parts of the prostate that have grown too large and are pressing on the urethra.
 It is the most common type of surgery for an enlarged prostate.

 During the operation, the surgeon passes a thin tube up your penis into your urethra.
 They then pass an electrically-heated wire loop through the tube and use it to remove small pieces of prostate tissue.

 This is similar to TURP but uses a high-powered laser to remove the parts of the prostate that are blocking the urethra.
 Studies suggest that HoLEP is as effective as TURP at improving symptoms of an enlarged prostate, with similar side effects in the short term.
 HoLEP may be particularly useful in men with a very large prostate.
 You may also be less likely to need further surgery after HoLEP than after a TURP.

 HoLEP uses specialist equipment and the surgeon needs to have had special training.
 This is why HoLEP is usually only available at specialist centres.

 This uses steam to destroy the prostate tissue that is blocking the urethra.
 It is used to treat men with moderate to severe urinary symptoms, who have a moderately enlarged prostate.
 Rezum has a low risk of causing sexual problems, and has been shown to improve people's quality of life.